NilSol/Tasks_QA/README.md

 # Tasks_QA
-This repository exists for providing my skills concering QA/QC Engineer
+This repository exists for providing my skills concering QA/QC Engineer.

+The remote repository is set.